2023 Best Value Social Sciences Bachelor's Degree Schools in Massachusetts

 The average tuition and fees for an in-state undergraduate at Salem State are $11,675 a year.

-With a ranking of #6, University of Massachusetts Amherst did quite well on this year’s best value schools for social sciences students working on their bachelor’s degree.
-Located in the suburb of Amherst, UMass Amherst is a public college with a fairly large student population.
+University of Massachusetts Amherst ranked #6 on this year’s Best Value Social Sciences Bachelor’s Degree Schools in Massachusetts list.
+Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.

-In-state tuition fees for undergraduate students at UMass Amherst are $16,439 per year.
+The average tuition and fees for an in-state undergraduate at UMass Amherst are $16,439 a year.

 Read full report on Social Sciences at University of Massachusetts Amherst

-With a ranking of #8, University of Massachusetts - Boston did quite well on this year’s best value schools for social sciences students working on their bachelor’s degree.
-Located in the city of Boston, UMass Boston is a public school with a large student population.
+University of Massachusetts - Boston landed the #8 spot in the 2023 rankings for the best value bachelor’s degree social sciences programs.
+Located in the large city of Boston, UMass Boston is a public school with a fairly large student population.

 Full Social Sciences at University of Massachusetts - Boston Report